 How to Make a Valentine Garland

-While Jenny uses a great method for making pom-poms with a fork, I’m obsessed with the new pom-pom makers I bought!
+While you can make pom-poms with a fork, I’m obsessed with the new pom-pom makers I bought.
 (You can see them in action in my winter mantel decor.)

-Beyond that, you’ll really only need a handful of supplies to make this Valentine’s Day garland!
+Beyond that, you’ll only need a handful of supplies to make this Valentine’s Day garland!

 Valentine Garland Supplies